-- 6. Not applicable. - 7. (a) Permission to import must be obtained before shipment to Australia.
+- 6. Not applicable. - 7. (a) Permission to import must be obtained before shipment to Australia. - (b) A request for permission to import asbestos can be made at any time by writing to the Minister administering the WHS Act, or to the CEO of the Asbestos Safety and Eradication

-- (b) A request for permission to import asbestos can be made at any time by writing to the Minister administering the WHS Act.
-Upon consideration of the request, the Minister or authorised person will reply to the applicant. - (c) Permission to import may be granted at any period of the year. - (d) Consideration of licence applications is effected by the Asbestos Safety and Eradication Agency.
-The Agency consults with the Department of Jobs and Small Business which has responsibility for the Work Health and Safety Act 2011.
-The WHS Minister is briefed by the Agency in relation to applications that are complex or not routine in nature.
-Otherwise, the decision maker is the CEO of the Asbestos Safety and Eradication Agency. - (e) Confirmation of Ministerial import permission is to be available for presentation to the Australian Border Force at the point of importation.
+Agency who is authorised by Ministerial instrument to grant permission in some instances.
+Upon consideration of the request, the Minister or authorised person will reply to the applicant.

+- (c) Permission to import may be granted at any period of the year. - (d) Consideration of licence applications is effected by the Asbestos Safety and Eradication Agency.
+The Agency consults with the Attorney General's Department (AGD), which has responsibility for the Work Health and Safety Act 2011.
+The WHS Minister is briefed by the AGD in relation to applications that are complex or not routine in nature.
+Otherwise, the delegated decision maker is the CEO of the Asbestos Safety and Eradication Agency.